jworth/interpretation/course/content/en/class1/fourcorners.md

 ![4c1.png]({{site.baseurl}}/course/content/media/4c1.png)

-**We’re using 4C because it shifts the role of the photographer from being suppliers of content to becoming publishers, and allows the reader to interregate the photograph in a richer way.**
+**We’re using 4C because it shifts the role of the photographer from being suppliers of content to becoming publishers, and allows the reader to interrogate the photograph in a richer way.**

 ## How to Use It